Your gum disease treatment will depend on several factors, including your personal health history and the stage of your gum disease. This page covers:

 Scaling removes plaque and tartar from below the gum line.

-The dentist may place a membrane layer at the surgical area to help the gums stay in place while the tooth root reattaches to the supporting ligament.
-This is called “guided tissue regeneration.”
-After surgery, the dentist may apply a protective dressing over teeth and gums and recommend or prescribe a special mouthrinse.
-Your dentist also may prescribe an antibiotic and pain reliever.
+Your dentist may place a membrane layer at the surgical area to help your gums stay in place while the tooth root reattaches to the supporting bone tissues.
+This is called guided tissue regeneration.

 Diseased tissue is removed from the pocket.
 In some cases, the bone may be reshaped.

 Grafting material is placed over the bone.
 A membrane covers the grafting material.

 Once your gum disease is under control, it is very important for you to get dental care on a consistent basis.
 The type of professional cleanings recommended after your treatment are called periodontal maintenance care.
 These cleanings are more extensive than the standard cleaning and will help you keep your gums healthy.

 You will need to clean your mouth every day at home, but that isn’t enough to control your gum disease.
 Professional care is also needed to help make sure that your mouth continues to get healthy.
 Your periodontal maintenance involves cleanings that are deeper than a normal cleaning in the dental office.

 It’s important to follow your periodontal maintenance care.
 You have a better chance of keeping your teeth if you do.
 Your gum disease may get worse if you don’t!

 You will need to see your dentist more often than other people.
 The pockets and other issues from your gum disease will make it harder for you to clean plaque from your teeth.